-The Parish has been awarded \$10,914,916 from CDBG-DR Hurricane Isaac allocation for projects to establish a local community college and cultural arts district, thus enabling local students and residents the opportunity to advance necessary skills for the high skill/high wage jobs of the future.
-CDBG-DR funds are also being used to support program delivery for Family Promise.
+The Parish has been awarded \$10,914,916 from a CDBG-DR Hurricane Isaac allocation for planning and infrastructure projects that will enable local students and residents the opportunity to advance necessary skills for the high skill/high wage jobs of the future.
+CDBG-DR funds have also been used to support program delivery for Family Promise.